Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > NCERT Solutions - Marketing Management

 Marketing Management NCERT Solutions | Business Studies (BST) Class 12 - Commerce

-Label on a product provides detailed information about the product, its contents, methods of use etc. The various functions performed by a label are as follows:
+Ans: The label on a product provides detailed information about the product, its contents, methods of use etc. The various functions performed by a label are as follows:

 • Identification of the Product or Brand: A label helps in identifying the product or brand e.g., we can easily pick our favourite soap from a number of packages only because of its label.

-• Grading of Products: Labels help grading the products into different categories.
+• Grading of Products: Labels help in grading the products into different categories.
 Sometimes, marketers assign different grades to indicate features or quality of the product e.g., different type of tea is sold by some brands under Yellow, Red and Green label categories.

 • Providing Information Required by Law: Another important function of labelling is to provide information required by law. e.g., the statutory warning on the package of cigarette or pan masala – ‘Smoking is injurious to health’ or ‘Chewing tobacco causes cancer.’

-Q7: Discuss the role of intermediaries in the distribution of consumer non-durable products.
+Q7.
+Discuss the role of intermediaries in the distribution of consumer non-durable products.

 • Accumulation: It aims at holding the stock to match between the consumer demand and supply condition, warehousing helps in maintaining continuous flow of goods and services.